Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Problem description and methodology

 \section{Problem description and methodology}

-In this study, we present a unified framework that integrates data-driven modeling with sequential estimation to reconstruct unsteady flow fields and aerodynamic loads from sparse, noisy surface pressure measurements.
+In this study, we present a unified framework that integrates data-driven modeling with sequential estimation to reconstruct unsteady flow fields and lift from sparse, noisy surface pressure measurements.
 The central aim is to enable fast, robust, and uncertainty-aware inference under strongly disturbed conditions, where traditional simulation or filtering approaches become computationally prohibitive or inaccurate.
 Figure~\ref{fig:diagram} illustrates the overall concept.
 At the heart of the framework is a compact latent space, $\lat$, learned through nonlinear compression techniques based on DL.
 This reduced representation captures the essential flow physics while filtering out redundancy, thereby providing a tractable foundation for data assimilation.
-Surrogate dynamical and observation models---required by DA task---are then trained directly in this latent space.
-During inference, new surface pressure data are assimilated with the LREnKF, which updates the latent state distribution efficiently by exploiting measurement-informative subspaces.
+Surrogate dynamical and observation models---required by the DA task---are then trained directly in this latent space.
+During inference, new surface pressure data are assimilated with the EnKF.
 Finally, the updated latent samples are decoded back into the physical space, yielding flow-field reconstructions and load estimates along with their associated uncertainties.
+In this section, we describe the details of the generation of training data and the estimation framework itself.